eslint/markdown/README.md

 Add the plugin to your `.eslintrc` and use the `processor` option in an `overrides` entry to enable the plugin's `markdown/markdown` processor on Markdown files.
 Each fenced code block inside a Markdown document has a virtual filename appended to the Markdown file's path.
 The virtual filename's extension will match the fenced code block's syntax tag, so for example, <code>```js</code> code blocks in <code>README.md</code> would match <code>README.md/*.js</code>.
+When a configuration should apply to code blocks inside Markdown files but not to other source files, use [`overrides` and glob patterns](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns) to specifically target Markdown fenced code blocks by their virtual filename.
 For more information on configuring processors, refer to the [ESLint documentation](https://eslint.org/docs/user-guide/configuring#specifying-processor).

 ```js